General Admission Procedures

 Admission to National University is based on evidence of a student's ability to benefit from its educational program.
 Such evidence can include any or all of the following: the student's academic record in other institutions, test scores, interviews, professional experience, motivation and educational objectives.

 Qualified applicants can begin classes any month of the year, depending on course offerings at their chosen learning facility.
-A "provisional" acceptance letter authorizes applicants to begin degree programs as enrolled students for up to three courses.
+A "provisional" acceptance letter authorizes applicants to begin degree programs as enrolled students for up to 90 days.
 During this time, students must submit documents required for official acceptance as degree candidates.
 After the Office of the Registrar receives all official transcripts and other documents, the specific degree requirements are finalized for students.
 An email is sent to the student notifying them that they may view their Degree Progress Report on the student web portal.
 This report constitutes official notification to students of the course of study required to complete the selected degree program.

 National University offers year-round admission.
 Persons seeking admission to programs at National University are unique in their specific circumstances and needs.
 Applicants are interviewed by an admissions advisor, who discusses the applicants' specific requirements for admission at the initial interview.
 All registered students receive a unique 9 digit student identification number.